-Formal specific technical guidance is provided at the end of this E&S Briefing Note and in Downloads & Reference Materials, including International Finance Corporation (IFC) 2012 Performance Standard 5: Land Acquisition and Involuntary Resettlement.
-Where companies may impact Indigenous Peoples, fund managers should also refer to IFC 2012 Performance Standard <a href="Telegonic Telegonic T
+Formal specific technical guidance is provided at the end of this page and in Reference materials, including International Finance Corporation (IFC) 2012 Performance Standard 5: Land Acquisition and Involuntary Resettlement, and the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests (VGGT).
+Where companies may impact Indigenous Peoples, fund managers should also refer to IFC 2012 Performance Standard 7: Indigenous Peoples.

-This E&S Briefing Note provides an overview and general guidance.
+This page provides an overview and general guidance.
 Fund managers should carefully consider each company based on its specific characteristics and circumstances including scale, location, technology, management capacity and commitment, and track record.
 Risks, impacts and opportunities relating to a particular company or sector can also change over time for a number of reasons (e.g. changes in the applicable laws and regulations, or changes to a company's activities or assets).
 Fund managers may need to engage external experts in some situations (see 'Advice for fund managers' section below).

-2. INTRODUCTION
+2. Introduction

 In recent years there has been a significant increase in the attention given to investments that acquire rights over the use of land in emerging markets.
-The focus of attention has been primarily on agribusiness and plantation investments, but any investment that acquires land rights at scale, or which affects the livelihoods of prior land users, needs to consider impacts on local communities and individuals whether or not they have formal title to the land.
+The focus of attention has been primarily on agribusiness and plantation investments but any investment that acquires land rights at scale, or which affects the livelihoods of prior land users needs to consider impacts on local communities and individuals whether or not they have formal title to the land.